 - a contest that involves audience participation

-- an poll that would help shape future products
+- a poll that would help shape future products

-- a video that gives the audience an opportunity to connect with you on a deeper level
+- a video that allows the audience to connect with you on a deeper level

 - answers (solutions) to your most-asked questions and an invitation for the audience to ask you more